 Oswaldo was born and raised in New York City and earned his B.A. in Architecture at Syracuse University, followed by a M.S. degree in Architecture & Urban Design from Columbia University.
 He later continued his education at Johns Hopkins University through the Leadership Development Program where he honed his project management and leadership skills.
 As a new resident to Chicago, Oswaldo has quickly dove in head first into local community engagement efforts and volunteer program services.
 He is dedicated to serving and developing underserved communities and mentoring the next generation of architects and designers.

 Darin Triplett is an artist and designer.
 He attained his professional degree in architecture from the University of Louisiana at Lafayette where he studied art, architecture, sociology, and sustainability.
-He currently works as a Project Manager for the Public Building Commission of Chicago and is a partner at SolQuest Design Unlimited.
+He currently works as a partner at SolQuest Design Unlimited.
 As an artist and designer, Darin strives to improve the quality of the built environment.
 He believes in the power of space to connect people to ideas and emotions, and that good design is essential to create effective relationships among spaces, materials, functions, resources and especially people.
 He also believes in honoring the broader goals of society by way of being a good citizen that is genial to the social and natural environment.

 Kareem Cousar is a Project Manager with the Facilities Services group at the University of Chicago focusing on construction and design-related projects.
 His most notable project was managing the construction of the Laboratory School’s Gordon Parks Arts Hall, a 90,000 GSF facility dedicated to the visual and performing arts.
 Originally from Pittsburgh, Pennsylvania, Kareem earned his B.A. in Architectural Studies from the University of Pittsburgh, M.A. in Architecture from Illinois Institute of Technology, and completed a Post Graduate Fellowship at Carnegie Mellon University.
 Kareem became a dedicated member of NOMA in 2010, and has played an integral role in the Project Pipeline Summer Camp since 2015.
 In his role as Co-Vice President, Kareem plans to help I-NOMA further develop the already successful Project Pipeline model.